 Electric vehicles (EVs) make up about 1.2 million of all vehicles on the road.
 In Arizona there are about 20,000 zipping around our roadways, according to the Electric Power Research Institute (EPRI).
-As new electric vehicles become available and EV charging infrastructure is more abundant, EPRI expects that EVs will account for 10% of vehicles by 2025.
+EV charging infrastructure is more abundant than ever in the US and Canada – it is easy to find EV charger installation in Toronto for example – and as new electric vehicles become available, EPRI expects that EVs will account for 10% of vehicles by 2025.

 There are many perks to driving electric – from lower registration fees and maintenance, to HOV access and decreased fuel costs – but the importance of lowering carbon emissions and creating a sustainable future is the driving force behind SRP encouraging the adoption of electric vehicles.
 However, questions have come up about whether they’re truly a more sustainable option.

 “Sustainability isn’t just a choice anymore; it’s a real opportunity to make a difference and help clear the air.
 The economy is electrifying, and SRP has a responsibility to serve its customers.
 That’s why we’re excited about our goal of enabling 500,000 electric vehicles on the road by 2035.” –Kathy Knoop, Principal Environmental Scientist at SRP

 EV battery designs continue to develop and vary across automakers but generally consist of smaller batteries containing chambers, or “cells,” bundled together.
 When combined with other components, battery cells are able to power a vehicle quietly and cleanly.
 Depending on what type of battery a car has, many combinations of earth mineral materials are used to create it.
 Commonly used materials are cobalt, nickel, graphite and lithium, which are mined from the countries depicted in the map below.